-Peer to Peer Payments or P2P Payments is an electronic transfer made by one individual to another with the help of mechanism that is called P2P Payment Application.
-Through these applications, every individual account gets linked to the other user’s digital wallet.
-As soon as the transaction occurs, the account balance in application records it and pulls money directly from one user’s bank account or app wallet and send it to other’s.
+Peer to Peer Payments or P2P Payments is electronic transfer made by one individual to another with the help of a mechanism that is called P2P Payment Application.
+Every individual account gets linked to the other user’s digital wallet through these applications.
+As soon as the transaction occurs, the account balance in the application records it and pulls money directly from one user’s bank account or app wallet and sends it to others.

 1. Standalone Services (PayPal and Venmo)

-These P2P vendors do not rely on banks.
-They have their own mechanism of storing and dealing with money, without any link to any financial institution.
-They all have the Wallet feature which makes it possible for users to store money before offloading in some bank account or sending it over to their peers.
-PayPal user base, since its inception, has grown to 202 countries where around 188 million users transact funds in more than 25 currencies.
-While PayPal continues to maintain its position for being the largest P2P Payment service provider, Venmo is the one that is fastest growing, in terms of transaction, the platform saw 140% rise in transaction from 2015 to 2016 alone.
+These types of online mobile payments apps do not rely on banks, and they have their mechanism of storing and dealing with money without any link to any financial institution.
+They all have the Wallet feature, making it possible for users to keep money before offloading it in some bank account or sending it over to their peers.

 2. Bank Centric (Dwolla, Zelle, and Popmoney)

-3. Social Media Centric (Facebook Messenger, SnapCash, Google Wallet)
+3. Social Media Centric (Facebook Messenger, SnapCash, Google Pay)

-There are some features that we, as a mobile app development company incorporate in every single of our P2P Payments apps that we have developed.
+There are some features that we, as a leading financial app development company, incorporate in the P2P payment app development process every single time.
 These are the ones that you should have in the apps that you are all set to offer to the flourishing Fintech world.

-There is a feature in the app that allows people to inform when the payment has been initiated and when it has been received.
+This -Peer-to-Peer payment app feature allows people to inform when the payment has been initiated and when it has been received.
 Using this, users are notified of any of their account or wallet activity.
-For apps that have extended their services from just peer to peer transactions to individual transactions like bill payment, ticket booking, etc. this can be used to notify the users of the upcoming bill due dates.
+For apps that have extended their services from -Peer-to-Peer transactions to individual transactions like bill payment, ticket booking, etc., this can notify the users of upcoming bill due dates.

 Technical Frameworks used – Rest APIs, Chrome notifications, Amazon SNS, Firebase cloud messaging, and APNS.

 There should be a feature to scan and send the bill to the person who needs to make the payment.
-Along with that, both the parties: Sender and Receiver should be able to receive a generated invoice of the transaction, which should be saved in the app itself.
+Along with that, both the parties, the sender and receiver, should receive a generated invoice for the transaction, which should be saved in the app itself.

-Every P2P Payment app should have the feature of Transaction History that would give the users the summary of all their past money transactions made through the app.
+Transaction history is again one of the important features to consider when building a P2P payment app.
+This feature would give the users a summary of all their past money transactions made through the app.

-There are various points of disputes that can come up when transacting funds through an app, from a lost internet connection in the middle of the transaction to the wrong deduction of amount from the wallet or account.
-It is imperative that the user is able to report the incidents on time, this is where Chatbots feature comes into the picture.
+This feature helps deal with various points of disputes that can come up when transacting funds through an app, from a lost internet connection in the middle of the transaction to the wrong deduction of the amount from the wallet or account.

 Technical Frameworks used – Third Party party SDKs – Zendesk, Microsoft Bot Framework, LUIS, Wit.ai, Api.ai, Chatfuel, Facebook Messenger Chatbot, and Amazon Lex